-edapt provides support and protection for school teachers and teaching assistants in state schools and independent schools in England and Wales, including supply teachers.
+Edapt provides support and protection for all teachers, teaching assistants, supply teachers, NQTs, trainee teachers, Teach First teachers and all support staff in all types of schools in England and Wales including maintained schools, independent schools, free schools, academies and FE colleges.
 We do not currently offer the service to teachers in Scotland or Northern Ireland, or teachers in British schools outside of England and Wales.

 Yes, absolutely, although be aware that instructing edapt may limit the advice a union can give and instructing your union may limit the advice we can give.
 We advise you to check the terms of membership of your union, or contact them directly.
 Feel free to also contact us on email@example.com if you need more information.